 While living in Switzerland for a few years, my friends introduced me to an area renowned for their cabbage, pork and potato dishes.
-I decided to try a cabbage and fennel combination and believe they complement each other well.
-The juniper berries are an addition that I learned after many years of cooking this recipe and adds a special flavor to the cabbage.—Grace Voltolina, Westport, Connecticut
+I decided to try a cabbage and fennel combination and believe they complement each other well. —Grace Voltolina, Westport, Connecticut

 Sauteed shallots, fig jam, rosemary, lemon and sherry vinegar make a delightful sauce for both the chicken and the beans.
 My husband couldn’t believe how well the white beans absorbed the flavor, making this a grand slam.
 Matchstick carrots can be added to the bean mixture for extra color, flavor and crunch. —Arlene Erlbach, Morton Grove, Illinois

 For national soup month in January, I came up with a new recipe every day.
 This one

 is my favorite!
 It’s so easy, with just a touch of special Thai flavors.
 For an even richer flavor, try using whole coconut milk. —Diane Nemitz, Ludington, Michigan

 I've served these Apple Glazed Pork Chops for many dinner parties.
 All you need to add would be a green veggie, a crunchy green salad and you have a beautiful presentation for a lovely meal.
 These can be prepared, refrigerated and baked later in the day.